 The political handover began in earnest in 1962 with Kenyatta’s election to a newly constituted parliament.
 To ensure a smooth transition of power, Kenyatta’s party, the Kenya African National Union (KANU), which advocated a unitary, centralised government, joined forces with the Kenya African Democratic Union (KADU), which favoured majimbo, a federal set-up.
 Harambee, meaning ‘pulling together’, was seen as more important than political factionalism, and KADU voluntarily dissolved in 1964, leaving Kenyatta and KANU in full control.

 It is difficult to overstate the optimism that accompanied those early days of postcolonial independence.
-Kenyatta took pains to allay the fears of white settlers, declaring ‘I have suffered imprisonment and detention; but that is gone, and I am not going to remember it.
+Kenyatta took pains to allay the fears of white colonizers, declaring ‘I have suffered imprisonment and detention; but that is gone, and I am not going to remember it.
 Let us join hands and work for the benefit of Kenya’.
-But the nascent economy was vulnerable and the political landscape was barely developed.
+But the nascent economy was vulnerable after years of colonial exploitation and the political landscape was barely developed.
 As a result the consolidation of power by the new ruling elite nurtured an authoritarian regime.

 Although considered an African success story, the Kenyatta regime failed to undertake the essential task of deconstructing the colonial state in favour of a system with greater relevance to the aspirations of the average Kenyan.
 The majimbo (federalist) system – advocated by KADU and agreed upon in the run-up to independence – was such a system, but it died with the party in 1964.